shapirobd/nick_griffo_website/README.md

 ## Videos & Images

-I had to take out the `videos` and `images` folders in order to push to GitHub.
+I had to take out the `videos/` and `images/` folders in order to push to GitHub.

 ### Videos:
 Can be found [here](https://drive.google.com/drive/folders/1cJS3njcyLIe5PUtFPSb-rNPFDRMbOLl1)